esadakman/python-coding-challenges/README.md

 print(capitalize("abcdef",[1,2,5])) # "aBCdeF"
 print(capitalize("abcdef",[1,2,5,100])) # "aBCdeF".
 There is no index 100.
 ```
 ## Question 16 (Least Larger)

-- Given an array of numbers and an index, return either the index of the smallest number that is larger than the element at the given index, or -1 if there is no such index ( or, where applicable, Nothing or a similarly empty value ).
+- Given an array of numbers and an index, return either the index of the smallest number that is larger than the element at the given index, or -1 if there is no such index.
 Notes:
 - Multiple correct answers may be possible.
 In this case, return any one of them.
 - The given index will be inside the given array.